 How to Reduce Exposure to Mercury

 Seeing as too much mercury leads to more than undesirable outcomes, how can we reduce our exposure?
-Unfortunately, there are no easy answers and solutions that do not involve multi-disciplinary and intercontinental action.
-With the implementation of the Minamata Convention under UNEP, the concern of anthropogenic emissions is well addressed.
+Alas, there are no easy answers and solutions that do not involve multi-disciplinary and intercontinental action.
+With the implementation of the Minamata Convention under UNEP, the concern of anthropogenic emissions is well addressed, thus calling for increased efforts.

 The next thing we should and can do is to start a moderate and mindful diet about seafood.
 So, do keep in mind that the larger fish species would live longer and consume more, accumulating more methylmercury in their bodies.
-Predators like swordfish and tuna have very high methylmercury concentrations in their muscles.
+Predators like swordfish and tuna, in particular, have very high methylmercury concentrations in their muscles.

 Since seafood is the primary source of methylmercury that humans acquire in their bodies, susceptibility to mercury for adults is certain.
 It imposes even greater, greater risks to fetuses, infants and children.
 And we do not want the history of Minamata disease to repeat.